Our Air devices are available in three configurations: TLC Air, TLC FlexAir, and TLC-X Air.

 People ask how to turn their existing device into an air version.
 A non-air standard Tugger body can’t be air-equipped.

 Gentle inflation pressure must be used.
 We include a few small round band aides as a tool to help you keep your meatus closed tightly enough to prevent air from entering the urethra (most guys find that air intrusion very uncomfortable).
-Whether you settle on this method or another air exclusion technique, only you can determine the seriousness of the threat posed by breathing air into the bladder and the best way to mitigate the risks.
+Whether you settle on this method or another air exclusion technique, only you can determine the seriousness of the threat posed by pumping or breathing air into the bladder and the best way to mitigate the risks.